MaximilianAzendorf/wassign/doc/src/Manual.md

 +===+
 | Adds the given argument `arg` (a newly created slot, choice, chooser or constraint) to the input. |
 +---+

+The preference list may also contain numeric strings, which are parsed as integers.
+This is useful when the preferences come from CSV data.

 ### Choice arguments